The Strange, Time-Bending Tale of Eris and Alphine: 1996

 “Marvelous!
 What have you fetched from his wretched heart?”

-“Oh, just before you summoned me, we had been thrashing his buttocks, and then this pendulum between his legs got hard and squirted some white, sticky substance.
+“Oh, just before you summoned me, we had been thrashing his buttocks, and then this pendulum thing between his legs got hard and squirted some white, sticky substance.
 And he was grunting like an injured buck and spasming like he was possessed by madness.
 I think our torture is working.”
 Then, in a much more sinister voice, with a diabolical grin, he added, “Just a matter of time before he speaks up.”

-Eris nodded.
 At this moment, she heard the sound of approaching footsteps.
 She sat up and urgently waved Baphomet away.

 “Quick!
 Begone, you filthy basement dweller!
 The boy is at the door!
 And he mustn’t know that we are working together.
-Their human minds can’t comprehend good and evil having a direct throughline.”
+Their human minds can’t comprehend eternal good and evil having a direct throughline.”

 The door unlatched and swung open just as Baphomet disappeared into thin air.
 As Alphine walked in, Eris got up to her feet to meet him, urgency in each step she took.